 - To build South/South and North/South partnerships for project development in the areas of health and education.

-The project will be divided into two phases which will spread over the 5 years starting from January 2023 while the last two can overlap during implementation.
+The project will be divided into two phases which will spread over the 5 years starting in 2024 while the last two can overlap during implementation.

 The medical facility will deliver; primary care, obstetric care, emergency department and observation care, prenatal care, transportation, diagnostic services and a robust referral structure to provide all individuals in the community with access to the full spectrum of health care services.